Rovers to the Martian moon & rockets like SpaceX: This is what Germany is now planning with Japan – Image: Xpert.Digital

 Political dimension of the partnership

-The visit by Federal President Steinmeier in Japan from June 17 to 2025 underlines the political importance of bilateral relationships.
-The three -day journey, which found its peak in the opening of the German Nations Day at the Expo 2025 Osaka, was deliberately used as a platform for the deepening of space cooperation.
+Federal President Steinmeier's visit to Japan from June 17 to 20, 2025, underscores the political importance of bilateral relations.
+The three-day trip, which culminated in the opening of German National Day at Expo 2025 Osaka, was deliberately used as a platform for deepening cooperation in the space sector.

-Prime Minister Shigeru Ishiba received Steinmeier for a detailed working dinner and paid tribute to the close relationships between the two countries in the areas of business, science and government.
-This high -ranking political support creates the necessary foundation for the planned extension of the space partnership.
+Prime Minister Shigeru Ishiba hosted Steinmeier for an extensive working lunch, praising the close ties between the two countries in the areas of business, science, and government.
+This high-level political support lays the necessary foundation for the planned extension of the space partnership.

 Strategic goals and ambitions

-Space Minister Dorothee Bär clearly formulated the German position: "We want to become more powerful, expand our leadership role, in Europe and internationally, with our great partners like Japan".
-This statement reflects Germany's ambition, not only at European level, but also in the global context to take on a formative role in space travel.
+German Space Minister Dorothee Bär clearly stated the German position: “We want to become more effective, expand our leading role, in Europe and internationally, with our outstanding partners like Japan.”
+This statement reflects Germany’s ambition to play a key role in space exploration not only at the European level, but also in a global context.

-The partnership between the German Aerospace Center (DLR) and the Japanese space agency Jaxa forms the operational backbone of bilateral space cooperation.
-The DLR currently maintains around 300 cooperation contacts with around 50 active projects, which illustrates the wide range of cooperation.
+The partnership between the German Aerospace Center (DLR) and the Japanese space agency JAXA forms the operational backbone of bilateral space cooperation.
+Currently, DLR maintains around 300 cooperation contacts with approximately 50 active projects, illustrating the broad scope of the collaboration.

 - Atmospheric research